 She's spent the last 14 years developing a curriculum and business around the idea of making handwork, machine sewing and fashion available to kids.Today we work with independent schools, the Girl Scouts and Art Centers to develop workshops, camp programs and in-house classes teaching thousands of kids the joys of needle arts.

-Julia has been an integral part of the The Handwork Studio for the past nine years.
-With a BFA in Fine Arts from Green Mountain College, she has dedicated her work to bringing needle arts and fashion education to kids through camps, workshops and classes.
-As our Executive Camp Director, Julia leads our staff of skilled instructors to run our award-winning summer program that reach thousands of kids each summer.
+Julia has been an integral part of The Handwork Studio for the past 10 years.
+With a BFA in Fine Arts from Green Mountain College, she has dedicated her work to bringing needle arts and fashion education to kids through camps, workshops, and classes.
+As our Executive Camp Director, Julia leads our staff of skilled instructors to run our award-winning summer program that reaches thousands of kids each summer.